geertjanw/ojet-training/README.md

 self.dashboardHeaderLabel = ko.observable(oj.Translations.getTranslatedString('dashboardHeader'));
 ```

-3. In 'dashboard.js', listen for the localelistener event and update the dashboard header label with the current state of the translation bundle:
+3. In 'dashboard.js', listen for the 'localelistener' event and update the dashboard header label with the current state of the translation bundle:

 ```js #button { border: none; }
 document.addEventListener("localeListener", function () {